Prairie Grove School Board Keeps Optional Mask Policy

 Reba Holmes, superintendent of schools, gave out covid-19 case and quarantine numbers, as provided to her by school nurse Danielle Randolph.

-Prairie Grove had 94 covid cases among students with another 391 students in quarantine, with both figures representing 23% of the student body, Holmes said.
-Another 30 staff members have covid with 16 more in quarantine, or 20% of the staff.
+Last week, Prairie Grove had 94 covid cases among students with another 391 students in quarantine, about 23% of the staff, Holmes said.
+Another 30 staff members had covid with 16 more in quarantine, or 20% of the staff.

 She said Randolph told her other cases were coming in, so the positive cases and quarantines would change as information is processed.